InnuendoPi/Brautomat32/docs/en/Installation/info.md

 The WLAN (SSID and password) must be entered here.
 With _Save_ the Brautomat restarts and connects to the WLAN.
 The web interface of Brautomat can be reached in the local WLAN via the address <http://Brautomat.local>.

 This completes the basic installation.
 The firmware flashing and WLAN configuration process only needs to be carried out once.
 The Brautomat must now be configured.
-The configuration is described in the _Basic Setup sectionung_ described.
+The configuration is described in the _Basic Setup_ section.
 The following section _Update_ can be skipped initially.

 > **Note:**\
 The Brautomat32 tries to establish a connection with the WLAN configuration (SSID and password) for up to 20 seconds.
-If no connection can be established, for example if the password was entered incorrectly, the Brautomat32 will restart in AccessPoint Mode.\
+If a connection cannot be established, for example if the password is entered incorrectlywas used, then the Brautomat32 starts again in AccessPoint Mode.\
 In rare cases and usually only when the WLAN signal is weak, the Brautomat32 does not find a suitable WLAN and also starts in AccessPoint Mode after approx. 20 seconds.
 In this case, only restarting the Brautomat32 will help.

 ##Updates